andrewwang247/marriage/README.md

 The program is split into logical chunks.

-- `matching.py` is the highest level layer that interacts delegates computations.
+- `matching.py` is the highest level layer that interfaces with the user and delegates computations.
 - `read_validate.py` reads json input and ensures that input is valid.
 - `marriage.py` contains the core of the Gale-Shapley algorithm.
 - `write.py` writes solutions to the command line or an output file.